 Pat has repeatedly been named a “Top 100” Minnesota Super Lawyer for all practice areas, according to Twin Cities Business and Mpls. – St. Paul Magazine.
-Pat has also been recognized as a “Super Lawyer” in Employment Litigation for 15 years and as a “Top 40 Employment Super Lawyer” for Minnesota for several years.
+Pat has similarly been recognized as a “Super Lawyer” in Employment Litigation for over 15 years and as a “Top 40 Employment Super Lawyer” for Minnesota for several years.
 Further, Pat is AV Rated by Martindale-Hubbell, listed in Chambers and Partners, and recognized in Best Lawyers of America.

-Pat has served as the President for the Minnesota Chapter of the Federal Bar Association, the second largest FBA chapter in the United States.
+After graduating cum laude from the University of Minnesota Law School (1995), Pat clerked for Judge Kalitowski on the Minnesota Court of Appeals (1995-1996).
+Pat later served as President for the Minnesota Chapter of the Federal Bar Association (2011-2012), the second largest FBA chapter in the United States.
 With almost 900 members, the FBA Minnesota Chapter runs several award-winning programs that enhance the practice of law in federal courts.
-He also serves as a youth hockey coach for the Roseville Area Youth Hockey Association (2004-2019).
+Pat coached youth hockey for the Roseville Area Youth Hockey Association (2004-2021).

 Pat played college hockey from 1987-1991 at Mankato State (now a top D1 team known as the Minnesota State Mankato Mavericks), including on the 1991 Mavericks team that finished second in the NCAA for Division II and III hockey and on the 1990 Mavericks team that advanced to the Final Four.
 His college hockey teammates voted him the “Best Hustle Award” winner for three out of four years.